Splend1d/ML_submission_parser/README.md

 The 'strong_submissions' folder contains all the student's submission that passes the strong baseline, the folders are ordered by ranking

-The 'strongs.pdf' file is the concatenation of all the submitted reports, ordered by ranking.
+The 'strong.pdf' file is the concatenation of all the submitted reports, ordered by ranking.